Bluegrass Conference (Iowa)

 The Bluegrass Conference is a high school sports league in Iowa.
-Located in South-central Iowa, the conference is home to some of the smallest schools in the state, including three of the smallest public schools in Iowa (Orient-Macksburg, Diagonal, and Moulton-Udell).
+Located in South-central Iowa, the conference is home to some of the smallest schools in the state, including the smallest public schools in Iowa, Diagonal.

 Members

 History

 The conference originated before 1960.
 Some of the members in the early days included Osceola, Bedford, Mount Ayr, Lamoni, Seymour, Corydon, and Leon.
 Lenox and Mormon Trail of Humeston joined the conference in 1960, as Osceola departed.
 In 1962, four schools left the conference to join the newly formed Tall Corn Conference.
 This left the conference with Lamoni, Leon, Mormon Trail, Corydon, Seymour, and Moravia.
 As the years went by, some schools changed names and Southeast Warren and Melcher-Dallas joined the conference, so that by 1990 the conference looked like this: